Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Introduction

-There are several techniques that are currently used to design quantum circuits for machine learning tasks, including analytical methods \cite{benedetti_parameterized_2019}, numerical \cite{suzuki_analysis_2020}, and variational methods \cite{wang_automated_2023-2, nakaji_approximate_2022}.
-Each of these techniques has its own strengths and weaknesses, with the choice of technique depending on the specific problem and the available resources.
-Analytical methods are based on mathematical analysis and aim to find the optimal circuit design that minimises the error in the output.
+Several techniques are currently used to design quantum circuits for QSVM kernels, including analytical \cite{benedetti_parameterized_2019}, numerical \cite{suzuki_analysis_2020}, and variational methods \cite{wang_automated_2023, nakaji_approximate_2022}.
+Each of these techniques has its strengths and weaknesses, with the choice of technique depending on the specific problem and the available resources.
+Analytical methods are based on mathematical analysis and aim to determine the optimal kernel circuit design that minimises the error in the output.
 These methods can be computationally efficient, but they may not be suitable for all problems, as they rely on the availability of exact mathematical solutions.
 Numerical optimisation techniques involve the use of optimisation algorithms to find the best circuit design by minimising a cost function that measures the error in the output.
 These methods are generally more flexible than analytical methods, but they can be computationally intensive and may require large amounts of data.
 Variational methods employ parameterised quantum circuits, where the parameters are optimised to minimise output error, based on the idea of representing the quantum state through a neural network and optimising network parameters using classical algorithms.
 Such methods are highly flexible and can be used for a wide range of problems, but they may not always produce the most accurate results.